nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ### Supplying Power to C.H.I.P.
 Pro

 Powering C.H.I.P.
 Pro via the *CHG-IN* pin at 5-5.5V is the suggested route for all embedded applications.
+A reliable 2A+ rated power supply will work well to power C.H.I.P.
+Pro.

 C.H.I.P.
 Pro can also be powered through *BAT* if a battery is connected, and *VBUS* if a USB charger/supply is connected.

-Operating Voltage
+Recommended Operating Voltage

 | Pin    | Min | Typical | Max        | Unit |
 |--------|-----|---------|------------|------|